The dBu ma de kho na nyid of rGya dmar ba Byang chub grags (12th c.)

 On rGya dmar ba Byang chub grags's life and works, see Materials for studying the thought of the Tibetan Buddhist scholar rGya dmar ba Byang chub grags (12th c.).

 The dBu ma de kho na nyid is one of three texts by rGya dmar ba that are currently extant.
-It is available in the form of a 31-folio manuscript which was reproduced in the second set of the bKa’ gdams gsung ’bum collection, vol. 31, 7–67.
+It is available in the form of a 31-folio manuscript that was preserved in 'Bras spungs.
+It is listed in the 'Bras spungs dkar chag under No. 015397.
+The manuscript was published in the second set of the bKa’ gdams gsung ’bum collection, vol. 31, 7–67.

 Its colophon refers to it as the “dbu ma de kho na nyid rnam par spyod pa (=dpyod pa),” that is, “A thorough investigation of the essentials of Madhyamaka.”
 The first folio bears the title “The establishment of the essentials of Madhyamaka composed by rGya dmar ba” (rGya dmar bas mdzad paʾi dbu maʾi de kho na nyid gtan la dbab pa).